Thomas Howard, 4th Duke of Norfolk: Mary, Queen of Scots, and the Rising of the North

-Initially, the relationship between Norfolk and the former Scottish sovereign was platonic and they communicated through letters.
-Mary sent Norfolk a gift of a pillow embroidered with the Stewart family motto Virescit vulnere virtus (courage grows strong at a wound) and her coat of arms.
-The Duke, through Lord Boyd, a member of Mary's private circle, sent a diamond to be delivered to her as a token of his affection and fidelity.
-Mary, grateful for the gift, wrote to Norfolk in December 1569 that she "I took the diamant from my lord Boyd, which I shall kepe unseene about my neck till I give it agayn to the owner of it and me both.".
+Norfolk and the former Scottish sovereign communicated through letters and presents.
+Mary sent Norfolk a gift of a pillow she had embroidered with the motto Virescit vulnere virtus (virtue flourishes from its wounds) with an image of knife cutting down a vine and her coat of arms.
+A surviving embroidery among the Oxburgh Hangings reproduces the emblem.
+The Duke, through Lord Boyd, sent Mary a diamond as a token of his affection and fidelity.
+Mary, grateful for the gift, wrote to Norfolk in December 1569 that "I took the diamant from my lord Boyd, which I shall kepe unseene about my neck till I give it agayn to the owner of it and me both."
+In November 1586, Mary sent Norfolk's diamond to the Spanish ambassador Bernardino de Mendoza, writing that it had been Norfolk's pledge of faith or troth to her (dont le seu duc de Norfolk m'obligea sa foi) and she had worn it always since.

 A marriage to Mary would have given the Duke a political advantage at court, as he was by now a rival of Elizabeth's favourite, Dudley, and an enemy of Cecil.
 The marriage scheme was supported by most of the Catholic nobility, and some assumed that the Duke was willing to lead a revolt against Elizabeth.
 In November 1569 the Rising of the North broke out, organised by Charles Neville, 6th Earl of Westmorland, brother-in-law and also second cousin of Norfolk, and Thomas Percy, 7th Earl of Northumberland after they misinterpreted Norfolk’s sudden withdrawal from court as a sign that they should rebel.
 Howard briefly participated in the revolt, hoping that if he succeeded, he would achieve the release of Mary, who was then being held in Tutbury Castle.
 The rebels hoped to receive military aid from Spain, as well as possibly from France.
 It is still debated whether the rebellion actually aimed to overthrow Elizabeth, and whether Mary even knew about it beforehand.
 After initial successes, Westmorland and Northumberland retreated northward and finally dispersed their forces, fleeing into Scotland when Elizabeth sent an army under Thomas Radclyffe, 3rd Earl of Sussex, to quell the rebellion.
 Norfolk tried to stop the revolt when he saw that it was going to fail, but Elizabeth ordered his arrest after receiving news that the rising had taken place.

 Norfolk was a prisoner in the Tower of London until August 1570 when he was released for lack of evidence, and also because he confessed his intentions and begged the Queen for mercy.
 Thomas' intention to marry Mary, although objectionable to Elizabeth, was not a sufficient reason to charge him with treason, and also at that time there was insufficient evidence against Howard since he was not directly involved in the revolt in the north.